-This little-known financial benefit can make a big difference for veterans or widows of veterans.
+This little-known financial benefit can make a big difference for veterans or their surviving spouses.

-You owe it to yourself to learn about benefits available for veterans.
+You owe it to yourself to learn about benefits available to veterans.

-Many people are only familiar with Service Connected Veterans Benefits, the benefits available to veterans who were injured in the line of duty.
+Many people are familiar with only Service Connected Veterans Benefits, the benefits available to veterans who were injured in the line of duty.
 As a result of this confusion, many fail to explore an important Veterans Benefit commonly known as Aid and Attendance.
 The Aid and Attendance benefit offered through the VA is available to veterans in need of long-term care even when they were not injured in the line of duty.
-It is also available to widows of qualifying veterans.
+It is also available to surviving spouses of qualifying veterans.

-The Aid and Attendance benefit is tax free income, paid by the VA through direct deposit, straight to the recipient, so that the recipient can use it for whatever type of care he or she wants.
+The Aid and Attendance benefit is tax-free income the VA pays straight to the recipient through direct deposit for the recipient to use for whatever care he or she wants.
 The benefit is not like insurance, payable to a particular caregiver or facility.

-In general, the VA will require information on three distinct sets of criteria to determine whether a veteran or widow of a veteran qualifies for the Aid and Attendance benefit – Veteran Status, Health Status, and Financial Status.
+In general, the VA will require information on three distinct sets of criteria to determine whether a veteran or a veteran’s surviving spouse qualifies for the Aid and Attendance benefit: Veteran Status, Health Status, and Financial Status.

 Periods of War